nionio6915/Euclid_Probe/README.md

 ### Smoothieware
 Currently testing.

-### Klipper
-Adopters of Euclid Probe using Klipper have reported sucess by writing their own macros.
-There are a number of different macros shared by Klipper prople floating around on the Internet: no endorsement or recommendation can be made at this time.
-The author does not have a Klipper machine to develop on.

 ### OSHPark
 Magnetically coupled Z-Probe PCB sled, originally inspired and created for CroXY 3D Printer.
 Same PCB is used for upper and lower half.
 Uses 4, 1/4x1/8 or 6mmx3mm ring magnets, and an Omron D2F snap action switch, M3 mounting screws, and some other random bits and bobs you probably have laying about. more info at http://git.io/JkzZL